KokiSecurityLab/CySA-Study-Notes/Technical_Paper_001.md

 ## FIM & Tripwires — File Integrity Monitoring, Ingestion Ingress Auditing, and Perimeter Intrusion Detection Systems

 ### Summary Digest
 This technical paper establishes a structured framework for endpoint and network security operations by deploying integrated File Integrity Monitoring (FIM) and automated tripwire systems.
-Grounded in the access control configurations defined in CISSP Domain 7 and advanced CASP+ infrastructure blueprints, this model systemically mitigates parameter drift at the enterprise perimeter.
+Grounded in the access control configurations defined in CISSP Domain 7 and advanced CySA+ infrastructure blueprints, this model systemically mitigates parameter drift at the enterprise perimeter.

 By executing cryptographic baseline verification across secure data pathways, the architecture successfully enforces a default-deny enclave topology.
 This methodology establishes continuous validation loops to dynamically audit all incoming metadata streams prior to final execution within secure processing environments, protecting core system assets from undetected manipulation.